asyncapi/parser-api/README.md

 - **ExternalDocumention** contains external documentation source described by External Documentation.
 - **Info** contains defined information about the Application or Client API.
 - **License** contains License information of the Application or Client API.
 - **Message** represents a message in your message-driven architecture.
 They can relate to Operations and Channels, but the relationship is not mandatory.
 - **MessageExample** defines sample payload and headers examples of the described Message.
 - **MessageTrait** defines reusable Message parts.
 - **OAuthFlow** holds configuration details for a supported OAuth Flow.
 - **OAuthFlows** allows configuration of the supported OAuth Flows.
 - **Operation** describes an action performed by the Application or the Client.
 It links messages with channels.
+- **OperationReply** describes the reply characteristic in a request-reply Operation.
+- **OperationReplyAddress** defines the address for the Operation Reply.
 - **OperationTrait** defines reusable Operation parts.
 - **Schema** is a superset of the [JSON Schema Specification Draft 07](https://json-schema.org/understanding-json-schema/basics.html).
 See https://www.asyncapi.com/docs/specifications/latest#schemaObject.
+- **SecurityRequirement** represents used Security Scheme as security mechanism for Server and Operation with possible scopes.
-- **SecurityScheme** represents security specifications for servers.
+- **SecurityScheme** represents security specification for Server and Operation.
 - **Server** represents a Server in your message-driven architecture.
 Application or Client always wants to connect to some server.
 - **ServerVariable** represents a Server Variable for server URL template substitution.
 - **Tag** contains metadata described by Tag.